octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/security.md

 ## B8.
 Multi-tenant / multi-user data isolation — by design, not applicable

-qmd is single-process, single-user.
+QMD is single-process, single-user.
 There is no concept of "tenant", no auth subsystem, no per-user view.
 The DB file is whoever runs the process.
 This is a **non-finding**: the design is "personal tool";
 multi-tenant isolation is *out of scope* upstream.
-For us, it would become a finding the moment we exposed qmd via a network surface — at which point F-3 becomes a real exposure rather than a local one.
+For us, it would become a finding the moment we exposed QMD via a network surface — at which point F-3 becomes a real exposure rather than a local one.

 ## B9.
 Encryption — by design, not applicable

-qmd does not encrypt data at rest (F-8 instead notes the umask weakness).
-At-transit is moot for the local-only data path; for the HF model fetch, node-llama-cpp uses HTTPS by default (URL is `https://huggingface.co/...` in `src/llm.ts:240`). qmd does not implement TLS itself. **Reviewed, deliberate omission.**
+QMD does not encrypt data at rest (F-8 instead notes the umask weakness).
+At-transit is moot for the local-only data path; for the HF model fetch, node-llama-cpp uses HTTPS by default (URL is `https://huggingface.co/...` in `src/llm.ts:240`).
+QMD does not implement TLS itself. **Reviewed, deliberate omission.**

 ## B10.
 Sandboxing of user `update:` commands — none, by design

-There is no resource limit, syscall filter, or chroot around the `bash -c <update_command>` execution; the child inherits the qmd process environment and runs in the collection root (`src/cli/qmd.ts:559-562`).
+There is no resource limit, syscall filter, or chroot around the `bash -c <update_command>` execution; the child inherits the QMD process environment and runs in the collection root (`src/cli/qmd.ts:559-562`).
 Hard to fix without breaking the feature.
 For our wrapper: just don't expose this surface (F-1 mitigation).

 ## B11.
 CLAUDE.md §4.2 — explicit answers

-1. **Authentication / authorization model?** — None. qmd authenticates
+1. **Authentication / authorization model?** — None.
+QMD authenticates
    to nothing because there is no remote endpoint.
 The MCP HTTP transport relies on loopback binding alone (F-3).
 2. **Trust boundaries and input validation at each?** — See §B6.
-3. **Secrets and credentials provisioning, storage, rotation?** — qmd itself handles no secrets.
+3. **Secrets and credentials provisioning, storage, rotation?** — QMD itself handles no secrets.
 CI uses `NPM_TOKEN` and `GITHUB_TOKEN` from GitHub Actions secrets for publish; none of those land in the shipped artefact (`publish.yml:40-57`).
 User configs may contain